 Clinical Work, in the form of research internships or participation in a moot court, provides a solid exposure to practical work and situations.

 Research internships with leading actors like the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), the Federal Department of Foreign Affairs' Task Force for Dealing with the Past or the International Center for Transitional Justice (ICTJ) allow selected students to acquire first-hand professional experience and put in practice what they learn in class.
 Students are accompanied during the entire duration of their research internships via seminars that provide peer-to-peer support and exchange of ideas.

 The academic track is designed to provide students with an interactive platform for academic research and critical debate.
-This track is addressed to students having an interest in pursuing academic research, and particularly a PhD project.
+This track is addressed to students having an interest in pursuing academic research.
 The aim is to introduce students to the tools of academic research and to stimulate peer-discussions about complex theoretical issues within the field of transitional justice.

 The track combines introductory sessions on the aims and methodology of academic research with seminars where students present and discuss their master’s paper project.
 Moreover, the track includes an academic debate session allowing students to critically engage with controversial issues and questions and to take on the role of advocates or critics of particular strands of argument or positions.